typst/typst/docs/src/reference/types.md

   and one for an item.
 - returns: any

+### zip()
+Zips the array with another array.
+If the two arrays are of unequal length, it will only zip up until the last element of the smaller array and the rest will be ignored.

+- other: array (positional, required)
+  The other array which should be zipped with the current one.

 ### any()
 Whether the given function returns `{true}` for any item in the array.